Getting rid of live fleas is one thing, but if they have left behind a batch of eggs, the cycle will repeat.

-- Flea dirt, which are essentially the waste product of the fleas and appears as small black flecks.
+- Flea dirt, which is essentially the waste product of the fleas and appears as small black flecks.

-- The flea dirt are the fecal matter from the fleas and so contain the blood that they have eaten from their hosts, this will be evident as the aforementioned red tinge.
+- The flea dirt is the fecal matter from the fleas, and so contain the blood that they have eaten from their hosts; this will be evident as the aforementioned red tinge.

 How to Kill Flea Eggs – 7 Quick Methods

-Now that you have established that your pet is suffering from a flea infestation, you are going to be asking how to kill flea eggs, and there are many ways in which you can do this.
+Now that you have established that your pet is suffering from a flea infestation, you will be asking how to kill flea eggs, and there are many ways in which you can do this.

-We are now going to look at some various ways in which you can get rid of the flea eggs as well as preventing them from reappearing in the future.
+We are now going to look at some various ways in which you can get rid of the flea eggs and prevent them from reappearing in the future.

-- In the case of trying to kill flea eggs and prevent a further outbreak, you should make sure that you get into any cracks a crevices where the eggs may have landed and wipe down any surfaces where flea eggs could have landed.
+- In trying to kill flea eggs and prevent a further outbreak, you should make sure that you get into any cracks crevices where the eggs may have landed and wipe down any surfaces where flea eggs could have landed.

-- Deep clean any bedding or other fabrics in the home such as sofas, cushion covers and throws.
-These should be washed on a hot wash if this is possible and for things that cannot be put into a washing machine, they should be vigorously scrubbed and vacuumed.
+- Deep clean any bedding or other home fabrics such as sofas, cushion covers, and throws.
+These should be washed on a hot wash if this is possible, and for things that cannot be put into a washing machine, they should be vigorously scrubbed and vacuumed.
 This process should be done daily for a good period of time to ensure that absolutely no eggs remain.

-- You can use the spray in nooks and crannies as well as using extra on areas where your pet spends a lot of time such as their bed.
+- You can use the spray in nooks and crannies and use extra on areas where your pet spends a lot of time, such as their bed.

-- If things are really bad, you may opt to use a flea bomb which will successfully kill any fleas and eggs which are within the home.
+- If things are terrible, you may opt to use a flea bomb, which will successfully kill any fleas and eggs within the home.

-- If you do decide to take this approach you should be very careful in making sure that no one is within the home at the time and this includes any plants or flowers, as the flea bomb will have a very negative effect on these too.
+- If you decide to take this approach, you should be very careful in making sure that no one is within the home at the time, and this includes any plants or flowers, as the flea bomb will have a very negative effect on these two.
 It is also worth noting that you should cover your furniture to avoid the pesticide from getting onto it.

-- In order to avoid flea problems, you should treat your pet regularly with a flea treatment which can be brought from supermarkets, pharmacists and pet stores.
+- To avoid flea problems, you should treat your pet regularly with flea treatment, which can be brought from supermarkets, pharmacists, and pet stores.
 This is the best way to prevent having issues with fleas.

-- Stay on top of the cleanliness in the home and make sure that you frequently wash your pets bedding as well as other fabrics in the home and ensure that vacuuming takes place at least daily.
+- Stay on top of the cleanliness in the home and make sure that you frequently wash your pet’s bedding and other fabrics in the home, and ensure that vacuuming takes place at least daily.

-- If you have been using a vacuum to remove flea eggs, the contents should be discarded in an outside receptacle as soon as you have finished, this will prevent the flea eggs from returning back into the home.
+- If you have been using a vacuum to remove flea eggs, the contents should be discarded in an outside receptacle as soon as you have finished; this will prevent the flea eggs from returning into the home.

-Flea eggs are known to be difficult to remove but it can be done using the right methods.
+Flea eggs are difficult to remove, but it can be done using the right methods.

-It is not only important to know how to kill flea eggs but also essential that you are aware of how to avoid the problem in the first place, making like easier and more comfortable for you and your pet.
+It is important to know how to kill flea eggs and essential that you are aware of how to avoid the problem in the first place, making life easier and more comfortable for you and your pet.